 “I remember sitting at my desk in the early hours, crying and scared, looking for help and answers.
 Within 24 hours I had received two emails from CAUK, from two other parents who had been through exactly the same thing.
 It was amazing to know we weren’t alone, and something I’ll be forever grateful for.”

-This year, Global’s Make Some Noise is proud to support Cavernoma Alliance UK in taking the families away for a full week, giving children a chance to meet and make friends with other sufferers of Cavernomas, and give their mums and dads some much needed respite.
+This year, Global’s Make Some Noise is proud to support Cavernoma Alliance UK in organising these events, giving children a chance to meet and make friends with other youngsters affected by the condition, and give their mums and dads some much needed respite.